Cosmic Rays on Galaxy Scales: Progress and Pitfalls for CR-MHD Dynamical Models: Modern Galactic CR Transport: The Fundamental Need for Global Models with Halos

 There are also indirect radiation signatures of CRs: ($\sim\,$GeV) $\gamma$-rays, ($\sim$MHz-GHz) synchrotron plus ($\sim 1-100$\,keV) inverse Compton, and molecular recombination lines excited by CR ionization (examples shown in Fig.~\ref{fig:xgal.obs} \&\ summarized in Table~\ref{tbl:nonlocal.obs}).
 The smooth, galaxy-scale constraints from these are reviewed below, but for the Milky Way, they are not as constraining on their own owing to various degeneracies, but follow from the LISM constraints.
 For example, since the same pionic interactions produce most of the $\gamma$-rays and $e^{+}$, $\bar{p}$, getting the CR spectra ``correct'' in the LISM almost ensures the $\gtrsim$\,kpc Galactic {\em diffuse} $\gamma$-ray emissivity comes out correctly (see references in Table~\ref{tbl:spectral.fits} or review in \citealt{kronecki:2022.cosmic.ray.gamma.ray.review.not.calorimeters}).
 Similar arguments apply to inverse Compton and ionization, and for synchrotron uncertainties in the small-scale structure of ${\bf B}$ dominate the predictions (while for ionization the dominant uncertainty in the most-dense gas is the role of local low-energy CR sources like protostellar jet shocks).

 Important complementary information about injection (when and where CRs are accelerated as well as injection spectra) comes from detailed modeling of individual SNRs as sources, in e.g.\ $\gamma$-rays or synchrotron or inverse Compton, from more detailed elemental and isotopic ratios of primary CRs (and from geochemical isotopic abundances), from CR isotropy and variability and detailed spectral structure of individual species, and from modeling the global Galactic SNe and other candidate source spatial distributions (e.g.\ source distance distribution from Galactic center).
+Energy-dependent CR anisotropy measurements also provide complementary discriminating power for transport models, as the predicted anisotropy amplitude and phase depend sensitively on the assumed scattering rate and local source distribution \citep[see e.g.][]{2018AdSpR..62.2731A,evoli:2020.weighted.slab.model.cr.fits.halo.size}.